Sinusitis in Children

 - Allergy medicines.
 For sinusitis caused by allergies, antihistamines and other allergy medicines can reduce swelling.

 Recurrent sinusitis is also treated with antibiotic and allergy medicines.
-Your child’s healthcare provider may refer you to an ear, nose and throat (ENT) specialist for testing and treatment.
+Your child’s provider may refer you to an ear, nose and throat doctor (ENT or otolaryngologist) for testing and treatment.

 Treatment for chronic sinusitis may include:

 - ENT specialist visit.
-Your child may be referred to an ENT specialist.
+Your child may be referred to an ENT doctor.

 - Antibiotics.
 Your child may need to take antibiotics for a longer time.
 If bacteria aren’t the cause, antibiotics won’t help.